Paulymorphous/Facial-Emotion-Recognition/README.md

 v.
 Get creative and aim for better results.

 ### b.Live emotion recognition.
-Make sure that you have installed all the libraries mentioned [here](#2.prerequisites).
+Make sure that you have installed all the aforementioned libraries..
 Due to Github's upload limit on file sizes, I was unable to upload the weights of my trained neural network.
 Make sure you download [this folder](https://drive.google.com/open?id=1-gEWdcFL0tpkIbYKzLoYXRA4qeG-6Ot6) and place it in the root directory.
 Then download and execute the python file and you are good to go.